marcoeffe/human-to-human-interactivity/README.md

 * [Hierarchical Deep Temporal Models for Group Activity Recognition](https://arxiv.org/pdf/1607.02643.pdf) - This paper presents an approach for classifying the activity performed by a group of people in a video sequence.
 This problem of group activity recognition can be addressed by examining individual person actions and their relations.

-## Action Detection
+## Spatio-Temporal Action Localization

-* [Deep Learning for Detecting Multiple Space-Time Action Tubes in Videos](https://arxiv.org/abs/1608.01529) - It proposes an approach to the spatiotemporal localisation (detection) and classification of multiple concurrent human actions within temporally untrimmed videos.

 * [Online Real-time Multiple Spatiotemporal Action Localisation and Prediction](https://github.com/gurkirt/realtime-action-detection) - It proposes a deep-learning framework for real-time multiple spatio-temporal (S/T) action localisation and classification.

+* [Action Tubelet Detector for Spatio-Temporal Action Localization](https://arxiv.org/pdf/1705.01861.pdf) - We propose the ACtion Tubelet detector (ACT-detector) that takes as input a sequence of frames and outputs tubelets, i.e., sequences of bounding boxes with associated scores.
+We build upon the SSD framework.

 ## Action Prediction

 * [A Comprehensive Survey on Human Activity Prediction](https://www.researchgate.net/publication/318229650_A_Comprehensive_Survey_on_Human_Activity_Prediction) -  In this survey, we give a systematic review of current methods for activity prediction and how they overcome the above challenge.
 Moreover, this paper also compares performances of various techniques on the common dataset to show the current state of research.

+* [Predicting Human Interaction via Relative Attention Model](https://arxiv.org/pdf/1705.09467.pdf) - Built on a tricoupled deep recurrent structure representing both interacting subjects and global interaction status, the proposed network collects spatio-temporal information from each subject, rectified with global interaction information, yielding effective interaction representation.

 * [Human Interaction Prediction Using Deep Temporal Features](https://www.researchgate.net/publication/309640804_Human_Interaction_Prediction_Using_Deep_Temporal_Features) - Introduces a new method to capture deep temporal information in videos for human interaction prediction.
 Proposes to use flow coding images to represent the low-level motion information in videos and extract deep temporal features using a deep convolutional neural network architecture.